andrewabest/Conventional/README.md

     Install-Package Best.Conventional

-Looking for Roslyn-based conventions?
-Check out [the documentation](https://github.com/andrewabest/Conventional/wiki/Roslyn-Conventions) for more information.

-Conventional.Roslyn does not target .NET Standard 2.0 due to there being [no official .NET Core support](https://github.com/dotnet/roslyn/issues/17974) for `MSBuildWorkspace`, a core building block of Roslyn.

 ## Documentation

 To get started with Conventional, please check out [the wiki](https://github.com/andrewabest/Conventional/wiki) for a comprehensive list of included conventions, sample usages, and configuration information.